omereltas/post-hoc/Readme.md

-# Monte Carlo Simulation of Post-Hoc Tests under Variance Heterogeneity
+# Monte Carlo Simulation of Post-Hoc Tests in Small Samples

-This repository contains the R code and results for the study:
+This repository contains the R code and simulation results for the study:

-"An Empirical Comparison of Seven Post-Hoc Procedures under Variance Heterogeneity: A Monte Carlo Investigation in Small-Sample Designs"
+Eltas, Ö. (2026). *A Monte Carlo Comparison of Seven Post Hoc Procedures under Homogeneous and Heterogeneous Variance Conditions in Small Samples*.
+(Under review)

 ## Overview

-This study evaluates seven post hoc multiple comparison procedures:
+This study evaluates the performance of seven post hoc multiple comparison procedures:

 - Tukey HSD
 - Scheffé